lambdaJasonYang/MotionEyeOS_APconfig/README.md

 ssid=motioneyessid
 wpa_passphrase=12345678

-Edit the field in hostapd.conf
+Edit the field in hostapd.conf for custom ssid name and password

 # Theory